VishalVSV/Epidemic-Simulator/epidemic_grapher/README.md

 # Graphing Program
 This program is just a tool to make sub-standard graphs from the log data of the epidemic simulator.

-## Using the program
-To generate a graph select the log file left by the simulator currently named "test.txt" in the same folder.
+It was made to go with the epidemic simulator written in rust.